 - is damaged or in a run-down state

 - contains waste or attracts vandals

-Complete our online form if you think a vehicle may be abandoned and we will investigate.
+Complete our online form only if you think a vehicle meets the criteria above and may be abandoned.
+We will then investigate.

 Please provide this information: